morgankenyon/WabbyLang/README.md

 WauxLang - A language that compiles to WASM bytecode.

 This is currently an experimental language/compiler targeting WASM as it's runtime.
 Compiler is written in F#.

-Current goal: get a simple language compiling and running in WASM

 Should I use this?
-No.
+Probably not.

 Why Waux?
 What does that word mean?
 How do you pronounce it?
   * Pronounced like the English work "walk" [1](https://www.collinsdictionary.com/us/dictionary/english/wauk)